How To Graph 2x Y 4

 Comprehensive Overview of Linear Equations and Graphing

 The slope of a line measures its steepness and direction.
 It's defined as the "rise over run," or the change in y divided by the change in x.
-A positive slope indicates that the line is increasing (going uphill) as you move from left to right, while a negative slope indicates that the line is decreasing (going downhill).
+Practically speaking, a positive slope indicates that the line is increasing (going uphill) as you move from left to right, while a negative slope indicates that the line is decreasing (going downhill).
 A slope of zero represents a horizontal line.

 Different methods can be used to graph a linear equation: